FBullier/beevibe/README.md

 ### **Feel the vibe of building smarter models.**

+**Current Version: 0.1**

 ---

 ## 🐝 **About Beevibe**
-Beevibe is a Python package designed to make it easier to train advanced language models, like CamemBERT, on text datasets with specific themes and perform accurate inference on new sentences.
-Inspired by the intelligence and collaboration of bees, Beevibe is built to empower developers and researchers with tools that are efficient, intuitive, and scalable.
+Beevibe is a Python package designed to make it easier to train advanced language models, like ModernBert, on text datasets with specific themes and perform accurate inference on new sentences.
+Beevibe is built to empower developers and researchers with tools that are efficient, intuitive, and scalable.

 Beevibe leverages modern AI features to simplify workflows and enhance user experience.
 It integrates:

+- Seamless creation of classification heads.
+- Energy-efficient training using QLoRA.
+- Example-guided workflows to streamline onboarding.
-- OpenAI and Ollama interfaces for intelligent interaction.
+- OpenAI integration for intelligent interactions.
-- AI-assisted research, documentation, and result analysis.
+- AI-powered tools for research, documentation, and result analysis.
-- Automatic dataset summarization.
-- Example-guided usage to facilitate onboarding.
-- Easy creation of classification heads.

 ---